 “Liz Lehfeldt is an extremely effective facilitator…she enabled us to define more clearly what was distinctive about our approach, what we wanted to keep on doing, and what we wanted to modify,” Dr. Simon Doubleday, History Department, Hofstra University.

 I have worked with colleagues in a variety of areas including:

 - facilitating professional development for administrators (work-life balance, productivity, morale)

-- providing training and preparation for department chairs, especially in the humanities
+- providing training and preparation for department chairs, especially in history and the humanities

 - helping academic units identify their purpose and goals